-328. The vibration is generally caused from rail-wheel interaction.
+- 330. The vibration is generally caused from rail-wheel interaction.
 This will be reduced by minimizing any surface irregularities on the wheel and rail.
-To minimize the vibration, shock absorbing pad has to be provided and there has to be a distance between rail seat assembly and concrete plinth.

-329. During piling and other construction activities, there may be possibility of vibration occurrence and the monitoring shall be carried out for couple of readings and can be interpreted accordingly whether is there any adverse impact on the surrounding buildings and other structures.
+To minimize the vibration, shock absorbing pad has to be provided and there has to be a distance between rail seat assembly and concrete plinth. - 331.
+During piling and other construction activities, there may be possibility of vibration occurrence and the monitoring followed by modelling as defined in para 218, shall be carried out for couple of readings and can be interpreted accordingly whether is there any adverse impact on the surrounding buildings and other structures.
 In this regard, any authorized monitoring agency shall be employed to carry out the set of analysis.